-I want to assist in emotional & relationship healing- healing your emotional wounds so that your life can be satisfying and comfortable.
+I assist in personal growth so that your relationships can be satisfying and fulfilling.
 Your True Self, your Healthy Self, is smarter and stronger than any of the negative voices that can sound so loud.

-I’m a psychotherapist, fitness specialist, and a certified Health Coach by the American Council on Exercise.
+I’m a psychotherapist, fitness specialist, and I am certified by the American Council on Exercise.
 I team with people who want to heal relationships with their bodies.
 I guide clients towards self-acceptance so you can gain the audacity to make radical changes and learn to trust yourself.

 I am honored to support my clients in empowering themselves and improving their relationships.
 Please contact me for more information or to schedule an appointment here.

 - BodymovementTraditional psychotherapy is very cerebral, exploring mental processes and thoughts.
 Research is acknowledging that memories and traumas are held physically, in the body.
 With this knowledge, we realize there is more to recovery than to simply THINK your way healthy.

 I value inclusion of applied kinesiology, massage, yoga, dance, chiropractic and other methods of body work.
 Though the majority of our work is talk-based, I encourage and recommend attention paid to physical and spiritual avenues of health.

 Kirsch Method Acupuncture & Bodywork, Acupuncture with Craniosacral Therapy, Neural & Visceral Manipulation